dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 - Displays a live editor to try components
 - Meant for design system creation (powers vue-design-system)
-- A strong React community
+- Multiple components examples in a markdown page

 #### Cons

-- Little configurability on output (HTML only)
+- Generated output is currently limited to just HTML, using predefined template.
 - JSDoc can be verbose
 - Scaffolding built in React